 #3 Chicken Rice

 If there is one meal you can’t miss out on, it would be chicken rice.
-This famous dish is prepared by locals along the whole country.
+This famous dish is prepared by locals along with the whole country.
 In Phan Rang, a bowl of chicken rice is very popular and incredibly delicious, as it is made from locally bred chicken.

 As the name says, rice is usually fried with eggs, onions, and mint for a better taste.
 Combine that with grilled or fried chicken and you have a fantastic and simple meal.